 About Las Bóvedas

-The literal meaning of Las Bóvedas is ‘the vaults', reflecting their original military purpose when they were built between 1792 and 1798 as munitions storage.
-Indeed the 47 arches and 23 domes of Las Bóvedas were the last Spanish colonial project built within Cartagena’s city walls.
+The literal meaning of Las Bóvedas is ‘the vaults’: they were built between 1792 and 1798 by a Spanish engineer called Antonio de Arevalo as munitions storage.
+Indeed the 47 arches and 23 vaults of Las Bóvedas were the last Spanish colonial project built within Cartagena’s city walls.